Gadekryds/talks-worth-a-listen/dotnet/async-await-notes.md

 WhenAny will return a completedTask from a list of tasks, as soon as its completed.
 This means we can start reacting more quickly, to the completed tasks.

+# Use ValueTasks when it's possible.

+Value types is added to the stack, which is much quicker.
+If your "hot path" of your method returns right wait, without using the await keyword. (i.e. you've cached a value) then you can use ValueTask as the return type, to get a performance boost.

+# Avoid `return await`

+If the only place in your method you use the await keyword, is in the return statement, we can instead just return the task.
+This will allow the caller to set the await keyword, as they see fit.

+Don't do this if:

+* You're in a try/catch block
+* In a using block